SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-bird-boltforager.md

 <details markdown="1">
 <summary style="font-weight: bold;">Tame the Beast</summary>
-If you have captured this beast, you can spend the equivalent of 1 bags of gold in food between two adventures to tame it.
+If you have captured this beast, you can spend the equivalent of 1 bag of gold in food between two adventures to tame it.
 It is now one of your <span class="tooltip" data-tooltip="You can bring a follower in your adventures if you dedicate a Psyche slot to it."><i>followers</i></span>.
 Each extra bag of gold spent training the beast teaches it a one-word order.
 Otherwise, it only acts to eat or in self-defence.
 </details>

 <details markdown="1">